MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbonbar-class.md

 ### Return Value

-Always returns TRUE.
+Always returns `TRUE`.

 ### Remarks

-By default this method always returns TRUE.
+By default this method always returns `TRUE`.
 Override this method to indicate whether the ribbon bar is the primary ribbon bar.

-## <a name="isprintpreviewenabled"></a> CMFCRibbonBar::IsPrintPreviewEnabled
+## <a name="isprintpreviewenabled"></a> `CMFCRibbonBar::IsPrintPreviewEnabled`

 Indicates whether the **Print Preview** feature is enabled.